Optimal Intermittent Sensing for Pursuit-Evasion Games: Analysis of the Game

 \begin{remark} We notice in the proof of Lemma~\ref{lem:stage0} that, when $\tau \ge \rho$, the optimal motion strategy for the pursuer is to move to the last sensed location of the evader, $\x_e(t_n)$, and \textit{wait} there.
-This is quite intuitive since moving at any arbitrary direction without the knowledge of the evader's location is more harmful than beneficial.
+This is quite intuitive since moving at any arbitrary direction without the knowledge of the evader's location is harmful w.r.t. the expected pay-off.
 The pursuer could have also waited at the beginning (or at any other point) of the game for a duration of $\tau-\rho$ and then move toward $\x_e(t_n)$.
 Alternatively, the pursuer could have moved for the entire duration with a slower speed.
-In summary, all the scenarios lead to the same conclusion that $\gamma(t) \equiv 1$ is not an optimal motion strategy for the entire duration. \end{remark}
+In summary, all the scenarios lead to the same conclusion that $\gamma(t) \equiv 1$ is not an optimal strategy for the entire duration. ~$\triangle$ \end{remark}

 The following theorem is the main result of this section where we provide an upper bound on $V(\rho,\tau,\ell)$ for all $\rho, \tau$ and $\ell \le n$.
-The upper bound is tight everywhere except in the region $\{\tau \ge \frac{1-\nu^{\ell +1}}{1-\nu}\rho, \rcap \le \rho \le \sqrt{1+\nu^2}\rcap\} \subseteq \Omega_0$.
+The upper bound is tight everywhere except in the region $\{\tau \ge \frac{1-\nu^{\ell +1}}{1-\nu}\rho, \rcap \le \nu \rho \le \sqrt{1+\nu^2}\rcap\} \subseteq \Omega_0$.

 \begin{theorem} Let $t_k$ be the $k$-th sensing time and $\rho$ be the distance between the players at that instance.
-Let $\tau \triangleq t_f - t_k$ and $ \ell = n -k$ denote the remaining time and the remaining number of sensing, respectively.
+Let $\tau = t_f - t_k$ and $ \ell = n -k$ denote the remaining time and the remaining number of sensing, respectively.
 Then,

 \end{theorem}